Thomas Penrose's Bamboo Fly Rod Pages

 My Split Cane Fly Rod Building Pages

-Making Steel Planing Forms using Lawrence Waldron's Layout
+Making Planing Forms using Lawrence Waldron's Layout

 smferrule2.JPG (4295 bytes)